May 16, 2017 – Tuesday

 Hike completed! (friend’s photo)

 All-in-all, it was a successful hike.
 The boys were very happy with it, and I was just happy to have made it up and back.
 My Honey Badger clothes performed very well and I was comfortable for the trip in that regard.
 It was an 11 kilometer hike that took me up 772m (2,500′) and we did it in 4 hours.
-During our descent the English girl and her companions caught up to us and we learned that one of them was a mountain guide.
+During our descent the English girl and her companions caught up to us and we learned that one of them was a local mountain guide.
 He mentioned that this time of year it is common that there is so much snow that the peak we reached is not even accessible, so we were pretty lucky to have as much of a clear path as we did.
-He then also gave us good information that snow was in the forecast: our mountain weather window was closing.
+He then also gave us good information that snow was in the forecast for tomorrow: our mountain weather window was closing fast.

 It was a tiny operation